naroaamezaga/VOICE-QUERY-ASSISTANT-using-SV2TTS/README.md

 The Python package Resemblyzer allows to compare and analyze the cloned voices and the real ones.
 It provides several demos explained at: https://github.com/resemble-ai/Resemblyzer.
 To install it:
 - git clone https://github.com/resemble-ai/Resemblyzer.git
 - pip install resemblyzer

+In the "Example" directory, we have included an example implementation of the designed tool.
+"15_question_bank.pdf" shows the general questions and the specific 15 questions that have been asked to this particular professor about his course named "Advanced Informatics".
+His original voice and cloned voice (answering to the 15 questions) are included in the zip file.